aaronesque/gyre-lc/docs/source/user-guide/understanding-gyre-lc.rst

 Irradiation
 ***************

+Burkart's irradiation formalism describes the additional emergent flux from a stellar atmosphere that is due to radiative heating from an orbiting companion star.
+It applies to binaries within the current framework, and therefore straightforward to implement.
+However,

+Our main assumption is that all radiation from the secondary incident upon the primary is immediately reprocessed at the primary’s photosphere and emitted isotropically (i.e., absorption, thermalization, and reemission).
+This assumption is well justified for KOI-54, since its two component stars are of very similar spectral type.
+The method below might need to be modified if the components of a binary system had significantly different spectral types, because then some of the incident radiation might instead be scattered.

 ***************
 Architecture
 ***************

 To build the light curve, GYRE-lc adopts a heirarchical architecture.
 The flux itself is computed at the :py:class:`Observer` level, along with other user-desired observables e.g. the power spectrum.
-The function :py:function:`Observer.find_flux()` simply takes a user-provided star system, inclination, and argument of periastron with respect to the observer, and returns a sum of the differential fluxes calculated from the intensity moments and perturbation coefficients provided by :py:class:`Star` and :py:class:`Irradiation` from within :py:class:`Binary`.
+The function :py:func:`Observer.find_flux()` simply takes a user-provided star system, inclination, and argument of periastron with respect to the observer, and returns a sum of the differential fluxes calculated from the intensity moments and perturbation coefficients provided by :py:class:`Star` and :py:class:`Irradiation` from within :py:class:`Binary`.

 Fig. 1 shows a class diagram representation of GYRE-lc's architecture, omitting some technical details like most private methods and attributes.